-BOB PROSSER MA Oxf, FCA, MAICD Board member for 6 years
+BOB PROSSER MA Oxf, FCA, MAICD

 Bob is a Chartered Accountant and an experienced Company Director.
 He is a non-executive Director of the Song Company, including being chair of the Audit and Risk Committee.
 During the year he was a non-executive director of the Frasers Australia Property Group, and chair of its Audit and Risk Committee, until retiring from the Board in July 2017.
 He was a Partner of PricewaterhouseCoopers from 1987 to 2008.